octoxalis/11tyTips/source/matter/pages/pre_post_processing.md

 {% end_code_block %}

 Any kind of processing can be done inside the starting and ending modules and the argument they receive can be anything else than the list of files to process.
-In {{ A_o.SITE_s }}, till now, these modules do not process anything.
+In {{ A_o.ID_s }}, till now, these modules do not process anything.

 {% _code_block %}